How to Find a Consultant - and save $$$ too!

 What you should know

-The key to choosing the right consultant starts with a few simple keys.
-The old familiar addage is true, "knowledge is power".
-The more you know, the better your chances of avoiding the scams.
+The secret to choosing the right consultant starts with a few simple keys.
+The old familiar adage is true, "knowledge is power".
+The more you know, the better your chances of avoiding a disappointing experience.
 First, carefully study the consultant's credentials.
 In most cases, they will be presented online on the consultant's website.
 This will give you an important first impression of his or her professional skills.
-If the presentation is not clear or badly arranged, it can be a sign of someone who is inexperienced or unorganized.
+If the presentation is unclear or badly arranged, it can be a sign of someone who is inexperienced or unorganized.
 Next, study the details listed including experience and capabilities.
 Look for something that indicates experience relevant to your job requirements.
 And, finally, contact several potential candidates and ask some tough questions.
 Email is acceptable, but voice-to-voice phone calls are preferred.
-Hearing the invidividual's voice will first assure you that he exists.
-Second, you'll get a feel for his personality.
+Hearing the invidividual's voice will first assure you that he not only exists, but gives you a feel for his or her personality.
 Does his tone indicate humility or flamboyance?
 Confidence or insecurity?
 Patience or impatience?
 If he makes you feel as though your call is a nuisance, then you've just gotten a valuable piece of information.
-If this individual is too busy to listen to you, then it's even less likely that he'll have the time for your project.
+If the individual is too busy to listen to you, then it's even less likely that he'll consider your preferences for the project.
 But this scenario will likely be the exception rather than the rule as most consultants will be eager to greet new potential clients.
-After all, they are the source of the his livelihood.

 Don't be shy about asking for additional information or feel as though you are imposing.
 A good consultant will appreciate your diligence and attention to detail.

-Be sure to ask how the consultant charges for his services.
-Most likely, the answer will be one of two possibilities: hourly rate or flat fee.
+Be sure to ask how the consultant about charges for his services.
+Most likely, the response will include one of two answers: an hourly rate or a flat fee.
 The more flexible consultants will offer both methods, depending on the type of job being performed and its duration.
-For obvious reasons, the flat-fee is desired in most cases because you know the costs up-front.
-For a short-term job where a clear objective has been defined, a flat-fee may be the preferred method.
-But there can be cases where an hourly rate makes sense such as projects of longer duration or where the end result may not yet be clearly defined.
-There is no hard and fast rule here.
-The bottom line is that you can and should have a say in the process.
+A flat fee is preferred for a short-term job where a clear objective has been defined.
+But there can be cases where an hourly rate makes sense.
+This may include projects where the requirements are expected to change or to be fine-tuned over time.
+When it comes to the choice of flat fee or hourly rate, there is no hard and fast rule here.
+The bottom line is that you can - and should - have a say in the process.

 Here are questions you should ask each willing candidate.